 Application & Enrollment – Only rising third year students are eligible to apply by completing the online Experiential Application Form.
 Students will be selected after submission of application and interview.

-Prerequisites - Criminal Law, Criminal Procedure I, Evidence and Professional Responsibility are course prerequisites as well as one of the following trial skills courses: Trial Methods: Criminal, Pretrial Methods: Criminal, Criminal Procedure II or ITAP.
+Prerequisites - A grade of C or better in the following courses: Criminal Law, Criminal Procedure I, Evidence and Professional Responsibility is required.
+Strong preference will be given to applicants who have taken one of the following trial skills courses: Pre-Trial or Trial Methods: Criminal, Criminal Procedure II or ITAP.
 ITAP is a one-week trial advocacy course offered immediately following the spring semester.

 The Veterans Law Clinic (VLC) provides free legal representation to low-income, disabled veterans and their dependents for appeals to the U.S. Department of Veterans Affairs and the U.S. Court of Appeals for Veterans Claims.
 The clinic handles cases regarding disability compensation, needs-based pension, Section 1151 claims (malpractice-type claims against the VA), VA overpayment waivers, and dependency and indemnity compensation (survivor benefit).
 The Clinic also handles discharge upgrade applications and wills and related documents.
 Students also might have the opportunity to assist the National Law School Veterans Clinic Consortium with policy advocacy and amicus work.